pseifer/dltypes/README.md

 The following is a minimal sbt configuration file required to use the plugin.
 In order to use the plugin, it has to be added to the compiler (1).
 Via the ```-P:dltypes``` flag, arguments can be forwarded to the plugin.
 ScaSpa requires an ontology (2).
 This may either be a local file or an URI.
-Additionally, the default prefix can be explicitly defined (3).
+Additionally, the default prefix can be explicitly defined (3) (e.g., when loading the ontology from a local file).
 It may be omitted, in which case it is set to the ontology.

 ```sbt